Equality training vs diversity training: what’s the difference?

 Lisa Jobson is a Director at EW Group.
 She is a specialist in talent management and management consulting and has extensive experience in supporting businesses to determine focus and the strategic importance of diversity.

-On the face of it, equality training and diversity training seem to have a lot of overlap in meaning.
-In many cases, people discuss both terms in the same sentence or use either term as interchangeable.
-However, their meanings are quite distinct.
+On the face of it, equality training and diversity training seem to have a lot in common.
+Often, people discuss both terms in the same sentence or use them interchangeably.
+However, their meanings are distinct.

-Equality training was a concept that came into being around the same time as the introduction of the Equality Act 2010.
-It meant that companies could help their employees understand the contents of the act, and how it applied to their role and those within their team.
+Equality training is a concept that came into being around the same time as the introduction of the Equality Act 2010.
+It is designed so companies can help their employees understand the contents of the act, and how it applies to their role and those within their team.

 The reality is that if employees are to understand what equality law means for them, they will have to be told about it.
-This is the purpose and meaning of ‘equality training.’
-It is a good way of demonstrating that your organisation is committed to prevention of discrimination, harassment and victimisation.
+This is the purpose and meaning of equality training.
+It is a good way of demonstrating that your organisation is committed to the prevention of discrimination, harassment, and victimisation.